 - a.
 General.
-Information listed in Part One, paragraph 5.10, and in Part One, Annex A, Tasks 405 and 406 of this standard. - b.
-Specific to this method. - (1) A means of assessing damage to fixture/materiel configurations before continuing the tests. - (2) A record of previous shock time history information for analysis. - (3) An SRS analysis capability to determine if specified pyroshock levels are being replicated.
+Information listed in Part One, paragraph 5.10, and in Part One, Appendix A, Tasks 405 and 406 of this standard. - b.
+Specific to this method. - (1) A means of assessing damage to fixture/materiel configurations before continuing the tests in Procedures I, II, and III. - (2) A record of previous shock time history information for analysis. - (3) An SRS analysis capability to determine if specified pyroshock levels are being replicated in Procedures II, III, and IV.